reframe-hpc/reframe/docs/tutorial_basics.rst

    System partitions in ReFrame do not necessarily correspond to real job scheduler partitions.

-Piz Daint's programming environment offers four compilers: Cray, GNU, Intel and PGI.
+Piz Daint's programming environment offers four compilers: Cray, GNU, Intel and NVIDIA.
 We want to test all of them, so we include them in the :js:attr:`environs` lists.
 Notice that we do not include Clang in the list, since there is no such compiler on this particular system.
 On the other hand, we include a different version of the ``builtin`` environment, which corresponds to the default login environment without loading any modules.